 The Bob Sikes Airport

-is also owned and operated by Okaloosa County.
-The Bob Sikes Airport offers a 8,000 foot runway with ILS.
+, is owned and operated by Okaloosa County.
+The Bob Sikes Airport offers an 8,000 foot runway with ILS.
 It is primarily utilized for industrial application with general aviation facilities.
 A 64,000 square foot hanger is on location for aircraft modifications along with taxiways.
-This airport is also located within an Enterprise Zone

 Highways & Rail Service